leninworld/flairs_38_paper_49/README.md

 This repo contains several Jupyter notebooks that demonstrate various concepts, algorithms, and techniques related to our FLAIRS-38 paper `Medical Specialty Classification Using Large Language Models (LLMs)`.

+Paper can be found [here](https://www.researchgate.net/publication/391799200_Medical_Specialty_Classification_Using_Large_Language_Models_LLMs).

-Below is a table of contents with links to each notebook and their respective descriptions.
+Below is a table of contents with links to each notebook and its respective descriptions.

 ## Table of Contents